kauri-io/kauri-fullstack-dapp-tutorial-series/README.md

 # kauri-fullstack-dapp-tutorial-series

-This repository holds the example and reference code for the *<Add link to series when live on kauri>*
+This repository holds the example and reference code for the <Add link to series when live on kauri>

-In this series, we'll build a simple dApp (decentralised application).
+In this series, we'll build a simple dApp (decentralised application)

-We'll introduce all the different pieces of the tech stack and tools you can use to build a dApp.
+We'll introduce all the different pieces of the tech stack and tools you can use to build a dApp

 The dApp will simply allow any user to issue a bounty in ETH